vaibhav18matere/books/README.md

 - Looking at the beautiful expanse (wide range) of the sky is an antidote to the constant pain, pettiness of earthly concerns (day to day problems / worries).
 - and it is good and sobering to lose yourself in that as often as you can.

+### 30th APRIL => WHAT IS IN KEEPING WITH YOUR CHARACTER?
+- Character is a powerful defense in a world that would love to be able to seduce you, buy you, tempt you, and change you.
+- If you know what you believe and why you believe it, you’ll avoid poisonous relationships, toxic jobs, fair-weather friends, and any number of ills that afflict people who haven’t thought through their deepest concerns.
+- That’s your education.
+That’s why you do this work.